How to quickly get and use a Slack API bot token

 The information returned by conversations.members is basic—it just lists paginated user IDs.
 Want to find out more information about one of these users?
 In the response JSON you receive in the tester above, take note of one of the user ID strings listed under the members array.

 Have your ID ready?
-Now plug it into the users.info method tester, an API method that yields quite a bit of data about each user in a workspace.
+Plug it into the users.info method tester, an API method that yields information about each user in a workspace.

 <@U123456> Hello to myself!

-Using the API tester on your own, perform the following tasks:
+Using the API tester, perform the following tasks:

 1. Use auth.test with your token and examine the response for a user_id.
 This is your app's user ID.

-4. Post a message mentioning yourself in the channel with chat.postMessage with the format described above and the user ID and channel ID from steps 1 and 2.
+4. Post a message mentioning yourself in the channel with chat.postMessage using the format described above and the user ID and channel ID from steps 1 and 2.

 Can't find the API tester for these methods?
-Here are some links:
+Here are some direct links:

-We hope this is enough to get you started exploring the APIs without having to code anything.
+We hope this is enough to get you started exploring the APIs without even having to code anything.
 There's quite a lot you can accomplish with our Web API methods.
-Most tasks will require you to list things, get deeper information about things, and then apply some kind of change to a specific thing.
+Most tasks will require you to list things, get more information about things, and then apply some kind of change to specific things.
+All the things!

 Step complete!